Overview

 Client Referrals

-disclosed, any such referral fee is paid solely from VWA’s investment management fee and does not result
+in accordance with securities laws.
+The referral fee is paid from VWA’s investment management fee and

-in any additional charge to the client.
-If the client is introduced to the Firm by an unaffiliated solicitor, the
+does not result in any additional charge to the client.
+If the client is introduced to the Firm by an unaffiliated

-solicitor is required to provide the client with VWA’s written brochure(s) and a copy of a solicitor’s
+solicitor, the solicitor is required to provide the client with VWA’s written disclosure brochure(s) and a

-disclosure statement containing the terms and conditions of the solicitation arrangement.
+separate written disclosure statement describing the terms of the solicitation arrangement.
 Any affiliated

-solicitor of VWA is required to disclose the nature of his or her relationship to prospective clients at the
+solicitor of VWA is required to disclose the nature of his relationship with the Firm at the time of the

-time of the solicitation and will provide all prospective clients with a copy of the Firm’s written brochure(s)
+solicitation and will provide prospective clients with the Firm’s disclosure brochure(s).

 Other Economic Benefits